vlnn/count-distinct-words/README.md

-# Create vocabulary for file using LISP
+# Create vocabulary and calculate its size for file using LISP

-"... count the number of unique distinct words in the file and returns this number."
+_"...count the number of unique distinct words in the file and returns this number"_

+_"...Shakespeare had a vocabulary of about 20,000 words (13.5% of the known lexicon)"_

 ## Three general approaches: